Frequently Asked Questions:

 • Does xINFORM cost me money?

 No. You participate with your (de-identified) data.
 Sharing your experiences with similar patients in the platform allows for collective learning from each other in real-time.
 Your information helps others, just as their information helps you.
-We will never charge you for a Treatment Options Report and/or Care Summary.
+We will never charge you.

 • How much time/effort does xINFORM require of me?